 – All of these are used for synchronization

 Mutex provides one person to access a single resource at a time, others must wait in a queue.
-Once this person is done, the guy next in the queue acquire the resource.
+Once this person is done, the guy next in the queue acquires the resource.

-So access is serial, one guy after other.
-There is a context switch of the requester thread if mutex is unavailble.
+So access is serial, one guy after another.
+There is a context switch of the requester thread if the mutex is unavailable.

-Semaphore are useful if multiple instances (N) of a resource is to be shared among a set of users.
+Semaphore is useful if multiple instances (N) of a resource are shared among a set of users.
 As soon as all N resources are acquired, any new requester has to wait.
 Since there is no single lock to hold, there is as such no ownership of a semaphore.

 Whereas spinlocks do not switch context and keep spinning.
 As soon as the resource is free, they go and grab it.
 In this process of spinning, they consume many CPU cycles.
 Also, on a uni-processor machine, they are useless and perform very badly.